🇵🇱

 Where It Gets Harder

-Poland's vegan landscape is urban-first and improving rapidly — but the gap between Warsaw and a rural village is genuinely steep, and iconic Polish dishes contain traps that catch even experienced vegan travellers who assume the simpler-looking options are safe.
+Poland's vegan infrastructure is urban-first and improving rapidly, but the gap between Warsaw and a rural village is steep.
+Iconic Polish dishes contain traps that catch even experienced vegan travellers who assume the simpler-looking options are safe.

 Small towns, village restaurants, and agritourism venues operate within a food culture centred entirely on pork, dairy, and poultry.
-Dedicated vegan options rarely exist and staff may have limited experience with the concept beyond "no meat."
-Outside the main centres: assume supermarket first, restaurant second.
-Biedronka is present even in small towns and is consistently your safest fallback.
+Dedicated vegan options rarely exist and staff may have limited experience beyond "no meat."
+Outside the main centres: supermarket first, restaurant second.
+Biedronka is present even in small towns and is consistently the most reliable fallback.

-Bigos — Poland's national stew of sauerkraut and mushrooms — is sometimes listed as a "vegetarian" option when mushroom-heavy, but virtually never vegan: it includes pork stock, bacon, or sausage at some stage of preparation.
-Cabbage rolls (gołąbki) and stuffed cabbage are often assumed plant-based but routinely contain meat or dairy in the filling and sauce.
-Always name the dish and ask directly rather than interpreting descriptions.
+Bigos is sometimes listed as a vegetarian option when mushroom-heavy, but very often contains pork stock, bacon, or sausage at some preparation stage.
+Cabbage rolls (golabki) and stuffed cabbage are often assumed plant-based but routinely contain meat or dairy in filling and sauce.
+Always name the dish and ask directly rather than interpreting menu descriptions.

 Polish hotel breakfast buffets typically feature cold meats, cheese, eggs, and dairy-heavy hot dishes.
-Vegan-specific items are rarely labelled separately and butter is placed on every table as standard.
-Bread, fruit, and some vegetables are generally present, but confirm with the kitchen what is available without butter, eggs, or dairy rather than assessing the buffet visually.
-City hotels with international clientele are more likely to have clearly labelled options.
+Vegan-specific items are rarely labelled separately and butter is standard on every table.
+The buffet will look limited.
+Confirm with the kitchen what is available without butter, eggs, or dairy rather than assessing the spread visually.
+City hotels with international clientele are more likely to have labelled options.

-Pierogi are the dish international visitors most want to try — and the one most likely to disappoint without advance preparation.
+Pierogi are the dish international visitors most want to try and the one most likely to disappoint without advance preparation.
 Even fruit-filled pierogi (z owocami) typically use egg-enriched dough at traditional restaurants.
-Mushroom-and-sauerkraut fillings (z kapustą i grzybami) are closest to vegan but the dough question remains.
-In Warsaw and Kraków, dedicated vegan pierogi now exist at specialist venues — seek these out rather than relying on traditional restaurants to adapt.
+Mushroom-and-sauerkraut (z kapusta i grzybami) fillings are closest to vegan but the dough question remains.
+In Warsaw and Krakow, dedicated vegan pierogi venues now exist: seek these rather than relying on traditional kitchens to adapt.

 Is this ranking right?